 New Haven History

-The region that is now the city of New Haven was first inhabited by the Quinnipiac tribe.
-The Dutch arrived to the area in the early 1600s and set up a trading post but did not settle the area.
-It was in the 1630s when a group of Puritans arrived and the next year, 500 more came to the area.
+The Quinnipiac tribe first inhabited the region that is now the city of New Haven.
+The Dutch arrived in the area in the early 1600s and set up a trading post but did not settle the area.
+It was in the 1630s when a group of Puritans arrived, and the next year, 500 more came to the city.
 The original tribes inhabiting the area sold their land to the Puritans in exchange for protection from the Pequot tribe.

 In the 19th century, the city continued to thrive, especially during the Civil War as the military purchased industrial goods from the cities.
 The city continued to grow following the war and doubled by the 20th century, fueled by an influx of European immigrants.
 Population further grew when more African Americans and Puerto Ricans moved to the city, bringing the population to its peak following World War II.